The By-Laws of the Youngstown State University Student Government Association

 5. Only those students whose petitions and declarations of candidacy have been verified by the Division of Student Experience shall be certified as candidates for the position that they are seeking and are permitted to campaign for that position.
 While soliciting signatures for their petitions, candidates may discuss their own platforms but may not discuss the platforms of any other candidates.

 6. All campaigning shall begin the Monday morning of the ninth (9th) week of the spring semester and shall conclude when the polls have officially closed.

 Section 3: Online Electoral Process

-- During the twelfth week of the spring semester, the Elections Board shall open polls for two consecutive days for the student body to elect, from among those certified candidates, their representatives in the Student Government Association and Academic Senate.
+1. During the twelfth week of the spring semester, the adviser of the Elections Board or designee shall open polls for two consecutive days for the student body to elect, from among those certified candidates, their representatives in the Student Government Association and Academic Senate.
 The online electoral process described in this section of the By-Laws is to be preferred to the paper ballot process for this election, but the Elections Board shall have final authority concerning the election method.

-- The Elections Board shall determine and publicize areas around each polling location in which candidates are not permitted to campaign.
+2. The Student Life Committee, with consent of the Elections Board, shall determine and publicize areas around each polling location in which candidates are not permitted to campaign.
 Such decisions fall at the full discretion of the Elections Board and are final.
 This information shall be conveyed to the candidates no later than one (1) week prior to the opening of the polls.